- Carowinds Blvd Master Plan

 The Lake Wylie community, a fast-growing area along Lake Wylie, offers a mix of rural, suburban, and lake lifestyles at a gateway into South Carolina.
 The community's reputation for low taxes and good schools has attracted newcomers from around the country, resulting in transformative growth.

-The Lake Wylie Small Area Plan was developed to better manage growth and its impacts on transportation and the natural environment.
+The Lake Wylie Small Area Plan, adopted in 2020, was developed to better manage growth and its impacts on transportation and the natural environment.
 The plan's implementation will incorporate several new provisions into the Lake Wylie Overlay District section of the zoning ordinance.

 Western York County

 Scenic Byway Plan

 The Western York County Scenic Byway is a 63 mile journey through the historic and picturesque countryside of western York County.
 The byway, designated by the South Carolina General Assembly in 2011, features numerous buildings of historical and architectural interest, farmer's markets, roadside markets, a variety of parks and museums, and beautiful pastoral scenery.

 The Western York County Scenic Byway Corridor Management Plan was completed in 2014 under the guidance of the Scenic Byway Advisory Committee composed of local residents, business owners, and stakeholders.
 The plan identifies priority areas along the route that merit preservation and recommends specific goals to interpret, market, and publicize the byway's natural qualities, while managing development responsibly.